VincenzoManto/Datacmd/README.md

 `datacmd` is the spiritual open source successor to [Datastripes](https://datastripes.com), reimagined with more muscle, more magic, and **zero fluff**.

 ---

+## Linked resources

+Based on `datacmd`, with the team @ Datatripes, we developed our complete and curated [https://github.com/Datastripes/the-data-analyst-toolkit](toolkit for data analysis)

 ## 🤝 Community